Never Say Never (Romeo Void song)

 "Never Say Never" is a 1982 song by the new wave band Romeo Void.
 One of their best-known songs, "Never Say Never" was a favorite on early MTV, featuring a black-and-white music video that spoofs Jean-Luc Godard's Breathless.
 The song is driven by a throbbing, funky bassline and punctuated by jagged guitar and saxophone, incorporating post-punk influences.
-The song reached #27 on the Mainstream Rock songs chart in October 1982.
+The song reached #17 on the Billboard Dance / Disco chart chart on the 27th of March, 1982.

+Originally released on an EP through 415 Records, "Never Say Never" was re-recorded for the band's second album and major label debut, Benefactor.
+The album version is more radio friendly, cutting the song's length almost in half and removing expletives.

 Composition

-Musically, the song has been described as post-punk, new wave, and dance-rock.
+Musically, the song has been described as post-punk, new wave, dance-rock, and disco-punk.

-Legacy
+Track listing

+Appearances in media

 The song was featured in the 1984 film Reckless starring Aidan Quinn as a football star and renegade.
 Quinn's character takes over the school dance's DJ booth to play the single, much to the dismay of all his classmates.
 A dance sequence ensues with Quinn's character moshing about while a somewhat distraught Daryl Hannah tries to figure out how to dance with him.

 A small segment of the song was featured in a scene of the film Dodgeball: A True Underdog Story.
 It also was included in the 2013 film The Wolf of Wall Street.
 In 2016, it was featured in the show Ash vs Evil Dead during a scene of the season two episode Trapped Inside.

-The song is in Grand Theft Auto: Vice City.
+The song was also featured in Grand Theft Auto: Vice City.
 It is heard in the game on the radio station Wave 103.